Bapaye Eye Hospital

 Cornea

-Similarly in the eye there are 2 focusing organs.
+The eye has 2 focusing organs.
 The first is the cornea.
 It’s the transparent part of the eye that is visible to us from outside.
 It’s like the outer glass of a watch.
 It is the most powerful focusing surface of the eye.
 Loss of transparency because of scar caused by injury or infection leads to severe visual disability.
 Similarly change in the shape of the cornea due to certain congenital or acquired diseases can also lead to vision loss.
 These are generally known as ectatic corneal disorders, Keratoconus being most common.

 Iris & Pupil